Dive into Kestra's architecture and learn how it differs between various editions.

 Scalability with JDBC

 The scalable design of the architecture allows you to run multiple instances of the Webserver, Executor, Worker and Scheduler to handle increased load.
 As your workload increases, more instances of the required components can be added to the system to distribute the load and maintain performance.
-At the time of writing, Scheduler is the only component that can only be run as a single instance, but this will change in the near future.

 The JDBC Backend can be scaled too, either through clustering or sharding, to handle larger volumes of data and a higher number of requests from the Server components.
 Most cloud providers offer managed database services that can be scaled up and down as needed.